hertogp/imagine/README.md

     ```          | ```                            | ```
     simple         with `options`                   with `prog`

-  Image understands/consumes these fenced codeblock key,val-attributes:
+  Imagine understands/consumes these fenced codeblock key,val-attributes:
   - `options` use this to feed extra arguments to the external command
   - `prog`    use this when cmd is not an appropiate class for you
   - `keep`    if True, keeps a reconstructued copy of the original CodeBlock